Updated Article: August 31, 2023

 A Quick Overview of the Aviation Blended Learning Environment (ABLE) Concept Paper

 The ABLE Concept paper has been the basis of discussions on crediting learning on aviation and other learning tools towards achieving the required competencies.
 Even though it was originally based on competency based training, it also creates an opportunity to address compliance training targets towards type rating and operational (recurrent) training.
 To ensure continuous innovation, the paper does not restrict to currently approved training devices only, but allows for use of yet to be developed training tools.
 As the executive summary outlines:

 “By using the defined process described and proposed … hardware, software and new technology solutions (including but not limited to Virtual Reality, Augmented Reality, distance and cloud based learning, etc.) can be selected for specific training tasks.
 The basis of the proposed training solution(s) focuses on the desired outcome of training rather than only on the availability of devices currently used.
 This in turn allows flexibility, proper connection between training need and outcome, and cost effectiveness, while restricting the need for use of high-level devices such as the FFS solely to the specific capabilities they offer, which is when fidelity requirements exceed lower level device capability.”
 (ABLE).

 This effort is further supported by the Training Task Force of EASA Rulemaking Task 0196.
 In parallel with the ABLE Concept paper, this Training Task Force (TTF) will “develop guidance on the capability of each FSTD to define the use of the appropriate FSTDs in training in support of the changes to the latest amendment of regulation.”

 As I am part of these groups, at MPS we have the opportunity to lead the industry in incorporating these innovative, smarter training solutions into our product line.
-Based on the existing technology of MPS devices, we have developed part task trainers that support professional training in a coordinated and fully integrated way.
+Based on the existing technology of MPS devices, we have developed part task trainers that support professional pilot training in a coordinated and fully integrated way.